 So, if the label helps forward that cause, then it serves a purpose.
 It is here to help.
 How can a firm use technology or alternative structures to better serve its clients?
 The virtual label can help with staffing, technology or general organization and productivity.

 Chad E. Burton is principal and founding attorney at Burton Law LLC, a virtual law firm headquartered out of Dayton, Ohio, with locations in Cincinnati, Columbus and North Carolina.
-Chad is also CEO of the newly launched CuroLegal, focused on the future of law.
+Chad is also CEO of CuroLegal, focused on the future of law.
 Follow him @ChadEBurton.